Laserworks/diy/_posts/2015-05-05-grass-bar-desk.markdown

 I like [picNYC TABLE](http://haikocornelissen.com/work/picnyc-table/) project but the plates and glass are put directly on the soil which is far from flat and thus beverage coasters are required.

-On my balcony I employed different approach to avoid the beverage coasters and the outcome is following:
+On our balcony I employed different approach to avoid the beverage coasters and the outcome is following:

 ![Coaster-less Grass-covered Platform for Drinks]({{site.baseurl}}/images/2015-05-05-grass-table/04.jpg "Coaster-less Grass-covered Platform for Drinks")